-Facility Manager/Maintenance Technician will ensure that a final inspection of the building is made (by fire department) or the police to check that:
+Facility Manager/Maintenance Technician will ensure that a final inspection of the building is made (in consultation with fire department/police) to check that:

 - a.
 Appropriate electrical equipment is turned off - b.
 Gas is shut off as appropriate - c.
 All evacuated areas are sealed off, secured and barricaded as necessary - d.
 All windows are closed and doors locked